William-An/Purdue-CS-Legacy/cheatsheets/linux-cli.md

 # Linux CLI

 Super basic commands for navigating general Linux distros like Ubuntu, also applies to MacOS as well in certain cases.
-References: manual of MacOS system.
+References: `man` command on MacOS.

 - [Linux CLI](#linux-cli)
   - [General](#general)